The Best Things to do in Bishkek, Kyrgyzstan

 This post is about the best things to do in Bishkek, Kyrgyzstan.
 Bustling bazaars, green parks and Soviet architecture is what characterizes the capital of Kyrgyzstan.
 They are among the top things to do in Bishkek.
 A city that is quickly changing from a Russian outpost to a dynamic capital city with a Kyrgyz identity.

 Kyrgyzstan has a nomadic past and therefore its urban areas aren’t necessarily the best the country has to offer.
-Yet, Bishkek is a pleasant city to explore for a couple of days.
-There might not be any historical attractions, but culturally speaking there are a lot of things to do in Bishkek.
+Yet, Bishkek is a pleasant city to explore for a couple of days and culturally speaking there are a lot of things to do in Bishkek.

 Bishkek is a city that evolves and as it leaves its Soviet past behind is becoming more Kyrgyz in recent years.
 Nevertheless, Bishkek remains a very multicultural city with large Uzbek and Russian minorities.

 For tourists there are a number of cultural activities from cooking classes to felt making workshops.
 The restaurant scene is excellent with some of the best Kyrgyz cuisine in the country and Bishkek’s bazaars offer ample opportunities to meet the friendly locals

 Like Almaty in Kazakhstan, Bishkek also serves as the gateway to a range of outdoor activities.
 The mountains are just around the corner.
 Hiking in Ala archa National park, visiting the soviet Sanatoria in Issyk Ata and walking in the Alamedin Gorge are easy day trips from the capital.

 There are enough things to do in Bishkek that you won’t be bored if you find yourself in Kyrgyzstan’s capital.
 Furthermore it is a good introduction to the country and a great place to start your Kyrgyzstan itinerary.